Artory/drf-hal-json/README.md

 Model-level relations are both `_linked` and `_embedded` per default.
 For only linking, use `HalHyperlinkedRelatedField` in the serializer.

-Django `FileField` and `ImageField` fields are automatically rendered as links.

 ## Example ##

 Serializer: